One-week EXECUTIVE CERTIFICATE COURSE on Geoeconomics 8-12 May 2023

 TARGET GROUP OF PARTICIPANTS

-Persons working in various economic sectors, public servants, diplomats, employees of International Organisations, graduate students, and other interested individuals.
+Individuals working for International Organizations and government agencies, diplomats, people working in various economic sectors, graduate students and other interested individuals.

 Tuition fee does not cover travel, accommodation, meals and health insurance.